 Companies are becoming “data-driven“, i.e. they collect, analyze and exploit data in order to manage their strategy.
 The wealth and breadth of data allows them to get to know their customers better, monitor their performance in real time, and facilitate reporting and control.

 Any company who wants to improve decision making using data must have a tool adapted to its size, its objectives and its teams.
 The two leading data analysis software tools are Tableau (from Salesforce) and Power BI, the solution developed by Microsoft.
-But which one is better between Power BI and Tableau?
+But which one is better between Power BI vs Tableau?

 To help you choose the right tool, we are going to address the 10 questions you need to ask yourself before you decide.

-1. Power BI vs Tableau: Why use a Business Intelligence tool?
+Why use a Business Intelligence tool?